To complete any of the PDF-fillable forms, please use only the free Adobe Reader

 The Seibert Foundation annually makes grant monies available to assist Master of Divinity students seeking ordination in the ELCA who are also members of a church in Wisconsin.
 Complete the application on the web site and submit it to firstname.lastname@example.org.
 A letter from your pastor noting you are a member and your membership date is also required.

 The ELCA Fund for Leaders is an endowed scholarship resource for ELCA seminarians.
 One goal of the Fund is to support full or partial tuition for qualified candidates, studying full time at an ELCA seminary, who have a commitment to ordained or rostered lay ministry in the church.
 Applications are sent to those students who have been identified by LSTC as candidates by the end of March each year.
 Submit applications to email@example.com.

 Creative Teaching Ministry Grant

 The Creative Teaching Grant was created by the Rev. Justin and Kari Eller, LSTC Alumni, in 2009.
 It is awarded to one LSTC student each year.
 The student must submit a curriculum based on the prompt the donors create each year.
 This grant is open to M.A.M., M.A.T.S. and M.Div. programs.
 The curriculum you create may be something you can use later while on internship or in the parish.
 Financial need will be considered as a secondary factor.

 Download 2014-2015 Application Packet here: ( PDF / Word document / PAGES document ).

 Opal Dancy Foundation: Masters of Divinity Grants

 Since 1975, the Opal Dancey Memorial Foundation has provided grants to students seeking a Master of Divinity degree and who will be serving in pulpit ministry.
-The grant application must be completed online between January and July of each year using the Grant Application link found at www.opaldanceygrants.org
+The grant application must be completed online (applications are due at the beginning of April each year) using the Grant Application link found at www.opaldanceygrants.org

 GO!
 Study Abroad Scholarship